JureSotosek/PhoneFly/README.md

 ```

 NOTE: If you are running the `yarn dev` command for the first time, after you have run `yarn dev`, you need to visit `https://localhost:3000` and verify the ssl ceritificates.
 In Chrome for example you need to press proceed.
 After that, return to the url from the `yarn dev:open` command and refresh.

+## Deploy

+To deploy run the upload command: `yarn upload`, this will generate a `build.zip` that you have to then manualy upload to the Facebook Developer portal.